Heading to Barranquilla? This short, sharp guide skips the fluff—get the essentials for an epic trip:

 - Where to find good cheap eats: fresh fruit juices, set lunches, street food and shots of coffee sold in the parks are all fixtures of El Centro during the day.

 - Dangerous areas: El Centro at night, and anywhere crowded during Carnival – pickpockets make out well that time of year.
-Regardless of the time of year, stick to well-lit areas and don’t wear flashy stuff!
-(Ask a local what “no des papaya” means).

-Recommended trip duration: 1-2 days
+Recommended trip duration: 1 day (6 days if visiting for Carnival!)

-One reply on “Barranquilla Solo Travel Guide”
+One reply on “Barranquilla Solo Guide: Essential Info (2025)”

 […] Barranquilla Solo Travel Guide (Also applies to non solo travel) […]